PriyankWebpage/UMBC-DATA606-Capstone/docs/proposal.md

 - **Type:** This column indicates the type of wine, with 1(White wine) representing one type and 0(Red wine) representing another type.
 The majority of the samples seem to belong to type 1, as indicated by the mean value being close to 1.

-  ## Data Preprocessing
+  ## 4.2 Data Preprocessing

   For a number of reasons, standardizing the data in the wine dataset is essential.
 First of all, it guards against biases favoring variables with wider ranges or units by guaranteeing that variables with varying scales and units contribute equally to the study.
 Second, standardization makes it simpler to compare and understand coefficients in statistical models, which in turn makes determining the relative significance of various characteristics easier.
 Additionally, by lessening the influence of outliers and enhancing convergence, standardizing the data can enhance the effectiveness of machine learning systems.
 Standardized coefficients, which indicate the change in the response variable per standard deviation change in the predictor, further improve the interpretability of the results.
 Overall, standardizing the data in the wine dataset enhances the reliability, interpretability, and generalizability of analyses and model, thus preventing data skewness that might be caused by the range of values.

 # 5. Model Training

-### a. models used for predictive analytics
+### 5.1.
+Models used for Predictive Analytics

   - Logistic Regression
   - XGboost
   - Random Forest

-### b.
-Packages Used:
+### 5.2 Packages Used
   - Pandas
   - NumPy
   - Matplotlib
   - Seaborn
   - Plotly
   - Scikit-learn
   - XGBoost

+### 5.3 Development Environments
+  - VS Code
+  - Anaconda
+  - GitHub

-### c.
-Model workflow
+### 5.4 Model workflow
-The wine quality prediction model follows a systematic machine learning workflow to ensure robust and accurate predictions.
+  - The wine quality prediction model follows a systematic machine learning workflow to ensure robust and accurate predictions.
 Here is a summary of the key steps involved:

 **Data Splitting:**